BTS drop cinematic video for new Japanese single ‘Film Out’ | NME

 “From all the memories stored in my heart / I gather up the ones of you, link them together / Gazing at them projected across the room / I feel you with every burst of pain,” they sing in the ballad’s heart-wrenching chorus.

-In February, Big Hit Labels revealed that member Jungkook collaborated with the J-Rock band Back Number to write ‘Film Out’.
+In February, Big Hit Entertainment (before it was renamed Hybe Corporation) revealed that member Jungkook collaborated with the J-Rock band Back Number to write ‘Film Out’.
 It is the theme song for the Japanese movie Signal, which premiered today.

 In 2018, BTS released the song ‘Don’t Leave Me’ as the theme song for the TV version of Signal.
 The song was then included in their third Japanese studio album ‘Face Yourself’, which released later that year.